“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “Okay,” I spoke up and eyed my irritated cousin, “I’m going to get up now.
 Can you calm down enough for me to do that so I don’t have to worry about you slugging Stephanie?”

-Roxy exhaled with aggravation and sat back down, “Yeah, not like I have a choice.”
-She glanced over at Mrs. Allen, “Not unless I want to get in huge trouble.”
+Roxanne exhaled with aggravation and sat back down.
+“Yeah, not like I have a choice.”
+She glanced over at Mrs. Allen.
+“Not unless I want to get in huge trouble.”

 “Wait, Ace!”
-Roxy called out urgently.
+Roxanne called out urgently.
 She handed me her paper and book.
 “Can you please hand those in for me?”

 Once I placed our papers and novels on the table I scurried back making my way through the crowd of students.
-When I sat back down back to Roxy handed me the novels to pass down to the rest of our classmates.
+When I sat back down Roxanne handed me the novels to pass down to the rest of our classmates.

 “Not a problem, Ace.”

 “Awesome!”
-Roxy exclaimed happily and tossed her smile in my direction, “That’s one assignment I can easily knock off my list before school ends today.”
+Roxanne exclaimed happily and tossed her smile in my direction.
+“That’s one assignment I can easily knock off my list before school ends today.”

 “Hey!
 What the hell, Steph?!”
-Roxy hollered out as her fury came back in her voice.
+Roxanne hollered out as her fury came back in her voice.

 “That toothpick is really pushing it!
 Honestly, was I seriously that much in her way that she had to literally push me?!”

 “I didn’t think so!”
 She agreed as we strolled out into the hall.
-“I swear,” Roxy shook her fist down the hall, “one of these days my fist, Old Nancy, is going to knock that toothpick’s teeth out and will be enjoying every minute of it.”
+“I swear,” Roxanne shook her fist down the hall, “one of these days my fist, Old Nancy, is going to knock that toothpick’s teeth right out and will be enjoying every minute of it.”

 “Pfft, that’s an understatement!”